 There have since been a string of different women hired to portray the now well-loved character, with the last making appearances as late as the 1960’s.

-As we head into the early 20th century, we begin to see more and more brands adopting influencer marketing and cashing in on its ability to appeal to the general public in a way that traditional advertising just couldn’t do.
+As we head into the early 20th century along the influencer marketing timeline, we begin to see more and more brands adopting influencer marketing and cashing in on its ability to appeal to the general public in a way that traditional marketing and advertising just couldn’t do.

 Sports stars started to become linked to products and brands at this time, more so than any other type of celebrity.
 For the most part, household names like Babe Ruth and Ty Cobb were chucking in their lots with tobacco companies across the country – and cashing in some pretty hefty checks to go with it.